 For an AC motor, the speed is controlled by varying the frequency, while the speed of a DC motor is controlled through the current.
 A DC motor is by far the preferred motor in many applications today, from electric trains to cranes to elevators, and are definitely the choice for ceiling fans.

 As the demand for energy-efficient products increases, so does the use of DC motors in ceiling fans and other household appliances.
 Here are some of the reasons DC motors trump AC motors:

 - High Torque - Ceiling fans with DC motors create a higher torque, meaning greater initial power and less energy consumptions.
 DC motors consume 70% less energy than conventional ceiling fan motors.

 - Greater Control - DC motors control six speeds settings and reverse function.
 Generally, these motors are easier to start, stop, and accelerate.

 - Central Circuitry - Fans with DC motors have all the electrical components conveninently located in one place atop of the motor assembly, so there's no need for a canopy or switch cup.
 This makes wiring your ceiling fan during the installation process a lot easier.

 - Light Weight - DC motors generally weigh less than conventional fan motors, resulting in a lighter product that is easier to installed.

 - Quiet Operation - DC motors virtually silent, ensuring a quiet operation.

 Because DC motors are more technologically advanced, you can expect to pay more money for a DC ceiling fan.
-Although they cost a bit more upfront, ceiling fan manufacturers like Craftmade believe that the advantages of versatility and the speed of a fan with a DC motor, such as the Craftmade DC Epic, are well worth the costs.
+Although they cost a bit more upfront, ceiling fan manufacturers like Craftmade believe that the advantages of versatility and the speed of a fan with a DC motor, such as the Craftmade DC fans, are well worth the costs.